- CrashPlan for Home

 Step 3: Restore original folders to your new user folder

-Now that you've told CrashPlan what to restore, tell it where and how to restore by updating the description at the bottom of the app.
+Now that you've told CrashPlan what to restore, tell it where and how to restore.

-- Change the location of where the files are restored by clicking Desktop, then original location.
-The location should be set to a folder.
+- Change the location of where the files are restored by changing Desktop to Other.

 - From the Select a Directory dialog, choose the user folder (typically, this is your name) on your new computer or hard drive.